 Psychiatric service dogs are sometimes confused with emotional support animals but they are not the same and have very different legal rights.
 The primary difference is that psychiatric service dogs are trained to perform tasks that enable their handler to function in everyday life or protect their handler from harm.
 An emotional support animal on the other hand provides comfort just through its companionship and does not require any specialized training.

 Psychiatric Service Dog Registration

 If you are a PSD handler, you can register your psychiatric service dog in our database.
-Registering your PSD with Service Dog Certification provides you with 24 hour access to the Service Dog Registration database.
+Registering your PSD with Service Dog Certifications provides you with 24 hour access to the Service Dog Registration database.
 Your psychiatric service dog identification card will have your Psychiatric Service Dog Registration ID listed so that third parties can verify your registration at any time and from anywhere.

 It is important to note that certificates, registrations and ID cards are accessories used by PSD handlers to help signal to members of the public that their PSD is a trained service animal that is on duty.
 These items by themselves do not establish or convey any legal rights under the ADA or other assistance animal laws.
 Like vests and harnesses, they are just routinely used tools that help PSD owners manage interactions with the public.

 The following are some frequently asked questions about psychiatric service dogs:

 1).
 What is someone allowed to ask me in order to verify that my dog is a psychiatric service dog?

 Psychiatric service dogs commonly serve individuals who have invisible psychiatric disabilities such as severe depression, PTSD, phobias and anxiety disorders.
 Many PSD owners feel self-conscious because their disability is not visually obvious and worry that people may doubt the genuineness of their need for a service animal.